Anatta336/vue-quote-builder/Progress.md

 I added missing styling for validation errors and disabled buttons.

 ## To Do
-QuoteProducts.vue is long.
-Split it up into components if possible.
+give styling to validation errors

 cron that runs at the end of the day to give an overview of the quotes created that day with totals sent via email

-give styling to validation errors

 No need for quote edit screen to list the product's count twice.